 5 Tips to Help You Ask Family and Friends for Financial Help

 Most people hate asking for help and wait until they are desperate to make any direct requests for financial assistance.
-That’s how they end up relying on short-term bad no credit check loans that can drive them into a dangerous cycle of debt.

 While you don’t want to make a habit of it, asking friends and family for money during a one-off time of financial need is far preferable to the high-cost alternative.